YashKarthik/enscan/README.md

 **Notes**:

-- Maybe I should listen to events emitted by the registrar?
+- [X] Listen to events emitted by the registrar as every `.eth` name is regestired via that.
+- [ ] Listen to `TextChanged` to keep text record in sync (use the last block indexed strategy here too)

 - Can't index the entire chain at once / cannot start the indexing from the deploy block.
 Too much time as Alchemy allows only 2K blocks per query (for unlimited logs).